OWASP/www-project-developer-guide/draft/09-training-education/07-samurai-wtf.md

 ### 7.7 SamuraiWTF

-To Do: supply a couple of sentences on the OWASP SamuraiWTF (Web Training and Testing Framework) project, including its status as an OWASP project and where to find it.
+The OWASP [SamuraiWTF][samurai-wtf] (Web Training and Testing Framework) is a linux desktop for use in application security training.

+The SamuraiWTF [breaker/tool project][samuraiwtf-project] is an OWASP Laboratory Project and the desktop can be downloaded as a pre-built virtual machine from the [website][samuraiwtf-download].

 #### What is SamuraiWTF?